ktorio/ktor-samples/README.md

 * [youkube](youkube/README.md) - A video upload/view application.
 * [version-diff](version-diff/README.md) - An application showing the difference between artifacts in two versions of a project.
 * [postgres](postgres/README.md) - An application for creating, editing and deleting articles that uses Postgres database running on Docker image as a storage.
+* [mongodb](mongodb/README.md) - An application for creating, editing and deleting articles that uses Mongodb running on Docker image as a storage.

 ## Server